 Mission Statement (From Formation Agreement): The Agency is formed for the purpose of providing coordination of economical, regional waste management services, and meeting the requirements of AB 939 (1989), The California Integrated Waste Management Act- namely to reduce the amount of “waste” currently being landfilled and instead keep valuable materials and resources within the economic cycle.

+These policies shall be reviewed by the Board periodically and updated as needed.

 In the context of fulfilling our mission, and while at all times considering these policies in the context of their impact on rates, the Board adopts these policy statements in support of its mission and to guide (but not limit) future decision making: